AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 You've essentially mastered 90% of Jekyll at this point.
 Only a few topics remain!

-## Writing CSS in Jekyll Using SASS
+{% include linkedHeading.html heading="Writing CSS in Jekyll Using SASS" level=2 %}

 What's a great site without some CSS to make it look pretty?